ENRICH Forum: Ethical aNd Regulatory Issues in Cancer ResearcH

 Dr. O’Connor described how new tools for analyzing evolutionary genetics data provide insights into the relationship between population history and health disparities, and how one’s ancestors impact risks and responses to disease.
 He used the Peruvian Genome Project and variant prioritization in non-Europeans as main examples of the interaction between ancestry, admixture, and genomics.

 Inserting the Patient Voice in Today's Health Innovation Ecosystem

 Patient-centricity is more than a buzz word – it requires being respectful of and responsive to patient preferences, needs, and values in the context of people's social circumstances.
 That often means integrating considerations beyond clinical outcomes such as a treatment's ability to help patients achieve personal goals.
 Patient-centricity is created by engaging, informing, and actively listening to people with chronic conditions throughout the research process and beyond.
-This session will explore the recent rise and evolution of patient-centricity, discuss frameworks on when and how to engage patients in research, and present rubrics on good practices for engagement and representativeness.
+This session explored the recent rise and evolution of patient-centricity, discuss frameworks on when and how to engage patients in research, and presented rubrics on good practices for engagement and representativeness.
 By collectively embracing the voice of the patient, we will maximize the value and impact of research.

 Tribal Perspectives on Data Sharing